web-platform-dx/web-features-mappings/README.md

 ### Data sources which already map to web-features IDs

 Data sources which already maintain a mapping to web-features on their own still have mapping files in this repository.
 These files are typically updated automatically, on a schedule, for convenience.
 This way, this repository can be used to retrieve all currently known web-features-mapped data, whether the mapping is maintained here or elsewhere.

+Examples of data sources which already map to web-features IDs and for which we automatically update files in this repository:

+* Interop focus areas.
+* Chrome use counters.
+* web-platform-tests.